"Pity you can't add an extra arm to yours, Malfoy. Then it could catch the Snitch for you."

 Harry took off his black school robes, removed his wand from his pocket, and stuck it inside the T-shirt he was going to wear under his Quidditch robes.

 Harry isn't breaking any rules by carrying his wand onto the pitch, even though it is concealed (QA6).
+The 1538 Quidditch wand use law only bans players from using wands on each other.

 Their Seeker, Cho Chang, was the only girl on their team.